Incident History

 This incident has been resolved.

-Delayed operations for Atlas clusters in Azure West US 2
+Delayed cluster modifications in Azure East US 2

 This incident has been resolved.